molszanski/iti/snow-splash/README.md

 # Snow Splash

-> ~2kB inversion of control constructor injection container for Typescript/Javascript with a focus on async flow
+> ~2kB inversion of control container for Typescript/Javascript for constructor injection with a focus on async flow

-- **fully async:** merges async and a constructor injection via an async function (asynchronous factory pattern)
+- **fully async:** merges async code and a constructor injection via async functions (asynchronous factory pattern)
 - **non-invasive:** does not require library `@decorators` or framework `extends` in your application logic
-- **lazy:** initializes your app modules and containers on demand
+- **lazy:** initialises your app modules and containers on demand
-- **split-chunks:** core is fully async and it provides a way to split application logic into chunks
+- **split chunks:** enables [dynamic imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports) via a [one liner](#dynamic-imports) thanks to a fully async core
 - **typesafe:** works with typescript without [manual type casting](https://github.com/inversify/InversifyJS/blob/master/wiki/container_api.md#containergettserviceidentifier-interfacesserviceidentifiert-t)
+- **lightweight:** doesn't rely on `reflect-metadata` or decorators
+- **no Babel config:** it doesn't need decorators so there are no need to waste time hacking decorator and `"decoratorMetadata"` support into Create React App, node.js, next.js, snowpack, esbuild etc.
 - **react:** has useful react bindings to help separate application logic and react view layer
-- **lightweight:** doesn't rely on `reflect-metadata` or decorators
-- **no Babel:** it doesn't need decorators so there are no need to waste time hacking decorator or `"decoratorMetadata"` support into node.js, next.js, snowpack, esbuild etc.
 - **tiny:** less than 2kB

 Snow-Splash is an alternative to [InversifyJS](https://github.com/inversify/InversifyJS) and [microsoft/tsyringe](https://github.com/microsoft/tsyringe).
-It relies on plain JS functions, objects and familiar patterns, so no need to learn complex API to be an IoC ninja.
+It relies on plain JS functions, objects and familiar patterns, so there is no need to learn complex API to use it in full capacity.

+**Why another library?**

+Libraries like InversifyJS or tsyringe rely on decorators and `reflect-metadata`.

+Firstly, decorators unnecessary couple your application logic with a framework.

+Secondly, it is very hard to use with starters like CRA, Next.js etc. To use `reflect-metadata` you need to configure your compiler (babel, typescrip, esbuild, swc etc.) configuratoin which is not trivial.
+So if you can’t use `reflect-metadata` you can't use inversify.

 ## Usage